 Flying:

-You can fly into St. John’s International Airport, which is less than 20 minutes from downtown St. John’s.
+You can fly into St. John’s International Airport, 15 minutes from downtown St. John’s.
 Shuttles and cabs are available.
 If you plan to leave the downtown core, you may want to rent a car at the airport as the city is not very walkable outside of downtown.
 There are lots of car rental options at the St. John’s airport.

 Ferry:

-You can take the ferry across from North Sydney to Port Aux Basques.
+You can also do a Newfoundland tour by taking the ferry to Port Aux Basques, on the west coast of the island.
 The cost is approximately $200 each way for two people and a vehicle.
-The ferry takes approximately 9 hours to cross the channel.
+This ferry takes approximately 9 hours from Nova Scotia.
 Once in Port Aux Basques, it is a 10-hour drive to St. John’s.
 While this option is not for the faint of heart, making a journey of Newfoundland is an incredible experience.
-Making a trip of Newfoundland is well worth the drive, as there are many beautiful spots along the way, such as Twillingate, Cape Spear, and Bonavista.
+Making a trip of Newfoundland is well worth the drive, as there are many beautiful spots along the way, such as Twillingate, Gros Morne, and Bonavista.

 5. Where to Stay in St. John’s